Sacred-G/chatgpt-autopilot/README.md

 Yes.
 The default model is `gpt-3.5-turbo-16k-0613`.
 You can change it in the `config.json` file.
 Make sure to use the 0613 models since only they support function calling.
 GPT-4 (`gpt-4-0613`) will provide more capabilities for certain tasks, but will be a lot more expensive.
 It is recommended to try it with GPT-3.5 first.

+## ATTN

+If you are getting an error with the OpenAI api.
+If your on windows and cant upgrade try uninstalling openai and reinstalling using pip install openai===0.28.0.
+If your running linux you will probabaly get a prompt to update via the command line.